bbauska/W3Cx-5of5/module5/module5.md

 }
 ```

-#### JavaScript can be used for a more global validation before sending a form to a remote server
+<h4>JavaScript can be used for a more global validation before sending a form to a remote server</h4>

 Example: checking that a password entered twice is identical in two different input fields, that some values are coherent (e.g. a birthday cannot be in the future), etc.